-FORM 20-F

-(Mark x One)

-REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934

-OR

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2007 Commission file number []

-Commission file number []

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report

-For the transition period from to

-Comm nission file number

-Comm

-EUROSEAS LTD.

-(Exact name of Registrant as specified in its charter)

-Euroseas Ltd.

-(Translation of Registrant's name into English)

-Marchall Islands

-Marshall Islands (Jurisdiction of incorporation or organization)

-(Jurisdiction of meorpolation of organization)

-Aethrion Center, 40 Ag.
-Konstantinou Street, 151 24 Maroussi Greece

-(Address of principal executive offices)

-Securities registered or to be registered pursuant to Section 12(b) of the Act:

-Title of each class Common shares, \$0.03 par value Name of each exchange on which registered NASDAQ Global Select Market

-Securities registered or to be registered pursuant to Section 12(g) of the Act: None
+(Mar k One) [] REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR [X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2006 OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to [] SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report For the transition period from to Comm ission file number EUROSEAS LTD. (Exact name of Registrant as specified in its charter) Euroseas Ltd. (Translation of Registrant's name into English) Marshall Islands (Jurisdiction of incorporation or organization) Aethrion Center, 40 Ag.
+Konstantinou Street, 151 24 Maroussi Greece (Address of principal executive offices) Secu: rities registered or to be registered pursuant to Section 12(b) of the Act: , Title of each class Name of each exchange on which registered Comm on shares, \$0.03 par value NASDAQ Global Market Secu rities registered or to be registered pursuant to Section 12(g) of the Act:

-Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act:

-Common shares, \$0.03 par value (Title of Class) Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: 30,261,113 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined by Rule 405 of the Securities Act. \Box Yes \boxtimes No If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. $\Box \operatorname{Yes} \boxtimes \operatorname{No}$ Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections.
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Xes No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non- accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check One) Large accelerated filer Accelerated filer Non-accelerated filer Indicate by check mark which financial statement item the registrant has elected to follow.

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+(Title of Class) (Title of Class) Securities for which there is a reporting obligation poor of the Act: ursuant to Sec tion 15(d) Common shares, \$0.03 par value (Title of Class) Indicate the number of outstanding shares of each of the capital or common stock as of the close of the period coreport: 12,620,1 50 Indicate by check mark if the registrant is a well-known defined by Rule 405 of the Securities Act. n seasoned iss uer, as [] Yes [X] No If this report is an annual or transition report, indicated registrant is not required to file reports pursuant to state Securities Exchange Act of 1934.
+Section 13 or 15(d) of [] Yes [X] No Note - Checking the box above will not relieve any registreports pursuant to Section 13 or 15(d) of the Securitie from their obligations under those Sections.
+Indicate by check mark whether the registrant (1) has find to be filed by Section 13 or 15(d) of the Securities Except preceding 12 months (or for such shorter period that required to file such reports), and (2) has been subject requirements for the past 90 days. change Act of t the registra 1934 during nt was [X] Yes [] No Indicate by check mark whether the registrant is a large accelerated filer, or a non-accelerated filer.
+See define filer and large accelerated filer" in Rule 12b-2 of the One) nition of "acc elerated Large accelerated filer Accelerated filer Non-accelera [X] ted filer Indicate by check mark which financial statement item the topics follow. he registrant has elected [] Item 17 [X] Item 18 If this is an annual report, indicate by check mark when shell company (as defined in Rule 12b-2 of the Exchange trant is a [] Yes [X] No